Interested in a hands-on learning experience for developing LLM applications?

 If we missed your favorite social media platform, don’t worry, let us know in the comments and we will share its algorithm in the next blog.

 Angela Baltes completed Data Science Dojo’s bootcamp program at the University of New Mexico.
-Here’s her reflection on the course.
+Here’s her reflection on the course and the bootcamp review.

 The opportunity to participate in Data Science Dojo’s: A Hands-on Introduction to Data Science bootcamp was a simple decision, as I have been a consumer of bootcamps for several years and have found my success varies with them.